 Using just a capacitor as a treble bleed

 Using just a capacitor is probably the least popular approach with players, but some manufacturers still install it on their factory instruments, such as PRS with their 180pF treble bleed cap spec for example.
-The reason this may not be quite as popular is because when you roll further down the volume pot's taper, more treble/high frequencies will be prominent resulting in what could be perceived as a very thin or brittle sounding response, or even what can perceived as 'added' trebles to your tone.
+The reason this may not be quite as popular is because when you roll further down the volume pot's taper, more treble/high frequencies will be prominent resulting in what could be perceived as a very thin or brittle sounding response, or even what can perceived as 'added' trebles to your tone to some players.
 I found this to sound almost artificial the further you roll the volume pot down, certainly not very natural sound really to my ear but who knows, as we say there is no right or wrong when it comes to guitar sounds, just want you like!
 So you may like the volume control to do this, using it as an effect perhaps, brightening up a dark sounding amp or muddier fuzz pedal and hope for a brighter tone.
-But for most players, it isn't a very usable approach and as a result I think appears to be the least popular option for players looking to utilise the treble bleed mod.
+But for most players, it isn't a very usable or desirable approach and as a result I think appears to be the least popular option for players looking to utilise the treble bleed mod.
 I tried to live with one wired like this on my guitar for a while for the sake of personal experience/experiments and it wasn't for me ultimately.
 Not a natural sounding pot sweep or response to suit my tastes or set-up.

 50s Style wiring